-The Europlanet Early Career (EPEC) Communication working group is giving all PhD students and early career researchers involved in planetary science the opportunity to showcase their research through a 4-minute video contest called #PlanetaryScience4All.
+The Europlanet Early Career (EPEC) Communication working group is giving doctoral candidates, Bachelor’s and Master’s students involved in planetary science the opportunity to showcase their research through a 4-minute video contest called #PlanetaryScience4All.

-Videos will be shown during a dedicated session during the Europlanet Science Congress (EPSC) 2020.
-The winner of the competion will receive a free registration for EPSC 2021 in Helsinki,
+Videos will be shown during a dedicated session during the Europlanet Science Congress (EPSC) 2021.
+The winner of the competion will receive a free registration for EPSC2022 in Granada,

 Find out more about #PlanetaryScienceForAll